 - The Last Castle in Something Else.
 The Evil Guy's real base is on the Moon.

 - Professor Layton and the Unwound Future.
-Big tower to climb?
-Check.
-Series of puzzles acting as a final exam?
-Check.
-Block sliding puzzle?
-Check.
+Big tower to climb, series of puzzles acting as a final exam, and block sliding puzzle.
 Yet there are still 5 chapters left.